 Lenders are often willing to work with borrowers during these difficult financial times.
 If you communicate openly and honestly with your lender, you may find a solution that allows you to stay in your home or at least preserve your credit score.

 It is important to be proactive as a foreclosure can significantly harm your credit score, potentially by 200 to 400 points, and prevent you from obtaining a loan for several years.
 If you are unable to reach a resolution with your lender, consider reaching out to Heartland Funding Inc., who may be able to assist.

 Ways We Can Help If You’re In Pre-Foreclosure

-- We can potentially help with a short sale – Submit your info on this website so we can evaluate your situation to see if we can help.
+- We offer assistance with short sales – Simply submit your information on our website so we can assess your situation and determine if we can assist.

 - We are interested in purchasing houses in Spring Valley – We specialize in buying homes in Spring Valley and would like to offer you a cash proposal for your property.
 Fill out the form now >>

 - We are available to answer your questions and provide you with complimentary guidance and resources to make an informed decision, without any costs or obligations.

 If you’re facing pre-foreclosure, you still have time to resolve the issue.
 Reach out to your bank to explore options or contact us to learn more about buying your house or accessing our foreclosure resources for free.